bbauska/JS-Design/js-design.md

     jQuery](http://tagneto.blogspot.com/2010/12/standards-and-proposals-for-javascript.html),"
     James Burke

-## What Makes A Good Plugin Beyond Patterns? {#what-makes-a-good-plugin-beyond-patterns .unnumbered}
+## What Makes A Good Plugin Beyond Patterns?

 > At the end of the day, patterns are just one aspect of plugin
 > development.
 And before we wrap up, here are my criteria for selecting